AOEpeople/Aoe_Profiler/Readme.md

 ## Usage

 Enable profiler in System > Configuration > Developer > Debug > Profiler.

-Then trigger profiling can be done by appending ?profile=1 to the url.
+* Trigger profiling by appending `?profile=1` to the url.
+* If you're using PHPStorm and have the RemoteCall plugin installed append `?profile=1&links=1` to the url to enable profiling including links to PHPStorm (this might be a slower).

 ## Profile cli scripts